formly-js/angular-formly/README.md

 		console.log('form submitted:', $scope.formData);
 	};
 ```
-### Creating Forms
-Forms can be customized with the options below.

 ### Creating Form Fields
 When constructing fields use the options below to customize each field object.
 You must set at least a `type`, `template`, or `templateUrl`.